-Students studying for Pearson BTEC Higher Nationals in Hospitality will be expected to develop the following skills during the programme of study:
+Students studying for Pearson BTEC Higher Nationals in Business will be expected to develop the following skills during the programme of study:

-- cognitive skills of critical thinking, analysis and synthesis - effective problem solving and decision making using appropriate quantitative and qualitative skills including identifying, formulating and solving Hospitality problems - effective communication, oral and in writing, using a range of media widely used in Hospitality, e.g. the preparation and presentation of Hospitality reports - numeric and quantitative skills including data analysis, interpretation and extrapolation; the use of models of Hospitality problems and phenomena - effective use of communication and information technology for Hospitality applications - effective self-management in terms of time, planning and behaviour, motivation, self-starting, individual initiative and enterprise - developing an appropriate learning style - self-awareness, openness and sensitivity to diversity in terms of people, cultures, Hospitality and management issues - effective performance within a team environment including leadership, teambuilding, influencing and project-management skills - interpersonal skills of effective listening, negotiating, persuading and presentation - abilities to conduct research into Hospitality and management issues
+- cognitive skills of critical thinking, analysis and synthesis - effective problem solving and decision making using appropriate quantitative and qualitative skills including identifying, formulating and solving business problems - effective communication, oral and in writing, using a range of media widely used in business, e.g. the preparation and presentation of business reports - numeric and quantitative skills including data analysis, interpretation and extrapolation; the use of models of business problems and phenomena - effective use of communication and information technology for business applications - effective self-management in terms of time, planning and behaviour, motivation, selfstarting, individual initiative and enterprise - developing an appropriate learning style - self-awareness, openness and sensitivity to diversity in terms of people, cultures, business and management issues - effective performance within a team environment including leadership, team-building, influencing and project-management skills - interpersonal skills of effective listening, negotiating, persuading and presentation - abilities to conduct research into business and management issues

-- effective performance within a team environment including: leadership, teambuilding, influencing and project-management skills - interpersonal skills of effective listening, negotiating, persuading and presentation - abilities to conduct research into Hospitality and management issues.
+- effective performance within a team environment including: leadership, teambuilding, influencing and project-management skills - interpersonal skills of effective listening, negotiating, persuading and presentation - abilities to conduct research into business and management issues. - •